nitinskunigal/ValueFrenzy_Supermarket_Analysis_Excel/README.md

 ### *Time:*
 Segments data by year, month, and quarter for trend analysis.

+If you want to take a sneak-peak into the Excel Dashboard, do check out the [Excel Dashboard Walkthrough Video Presentation](https://vimeo.com/1017520699/1e8d13e93d)

 # **Section 5: Key KPIs**

 ## **Total Revenue**